 Row 2 is at the Schramsberg winery crushpad and inside the tank fermentation room.
 Pic #1: These Pinot Noir grapes were harvested in Marin County, south of Sonoma County.
 Pic #2: Tasting the freshly pressed, “free run” (first juice, normally pressed simply by the weight of the grapes) from the Marin County fruit.
 Free run generally represents 60 percent of the juice. #3: We headed to the winery, where Hugh led a tasting through samples of “wine” at varying stages of the fermentation process.
 Pretty sweet until about a week into the process; #4: A finished Pinot Noir with some malolactic fermentation already started.
 It tasted like really acidic strawberry yogurt.

 Row 3.
 The same day, we head to the Culinary Institute of America at Greystone to learn not how to make wine, but how to open it with flair and panache.
 With a sword. #1, #2, #3: Fantastic chef/wine educator Holly Peterson teaches me how to saber a bottle of sparkling wine.
 Easier than it might appear.
 These unflattering photos motivated me to slow down with the eating and drinking… after I got home.
 By the end of Camp, everyone in the group had sabered a bottle.
 We drank all this bubbly with lunch – 2007 Blanc de Blancs; #4: Actually taken at the winery but thought it was cool and appropriate for this row of photos.
-This is a good post about how to saber a bottle yourself.

 The afternoon was filled with food and wine pairing education with Holly Peterson and the basics of flavor and aroma.
 Among the wines we tried was a 1994 Reserve Schramsberg.
 Earthy, buttered almonds and a whiff of sherry.
 So different.
 Whoa!